wenxin-c/tp/docs/UserGuide.md

 ### Viewing Reflection help: `help`

-Lists all commands available and provide a short description of Reflection feature
+Lists all commands available and provide a short description of Reflection feature.

 Format: `help [command-to-check]`